How To Sleep On A Plane (Economy Class) Stress-Free

 What can I bring to help me sleep?

-The invention of neck pillows and blankets are fantastic.
+If you are travelling for 10+ hours on a plane, such as from Barcelona to Thailand… The invention of neck pillows and blankets are fantastic.
 If you are lucky, your airline may provide these.
 However, you can also buy inflatable versions at a reasonable price, and they don’t take up much space when not used.

 Invest in warm, comfortable clothing.
 Most people don’t realise how cold it gets in the air and when they land!
 A pair of thermal socks, in addition to compression socks, will keep your toes toasty and help with circulation.
 Earplugs and eye masks are also very helpful when trying to sleep.

-Can I change the airplanes temperature?
+Can I change the airplane’s temperature?

 You can’t change the temperature of the aircraft, but you can lower your own temperature by adding and removing clothing to help you sleep better.
 Feeling comfortable plays a large part in making long-haul flights pleasurable.